K4l4Bul3X/GMI-IA/README.md

 SOMA is licensed under the MIT License.

-This README captures the essence of SOMA, its features, and how it works.
+This README captures the essence of SOM4, its features, and how it works.
 It provides a solid foundation for anyone looking to understand, contribute, or use the system.